 If you are reading this then you are probably looking for advice and tips for breastfeeding.
 I wish I would have been smart like you and done exactly that instead of figuring things out the hard way through trial and error.

 I must admit, breastfeeding is HARD!
 As I write this today, I am one week away from hitting our goal of breastfeeding for a year!

 I have learned a thing or two along the way and there are definitely some things I did in the beginning (without realizing it) that aided my ability to breastfeed long-term.

-This post contains affiliate links.
+We may earn commissions from products purchased through our links.
 Read our full disclosure for more details.

 There are a ton of benefits of breastfeeding your baby.
 So many that I was sold on the idea before my son was even born or I had any idea what I was getting myself into.

 The lungs and the digestive system are born immature.
 This is because your baby does not get the chance to use either of these organs while they are in the womb.
 Breastmilk is more efficiently absorbed by your baby’s unexperienced digestive system (source).